Concerned About Constipation?

 Doctors do not always know what causes constipation.
 It may be a poor diet, not getting enough exercise, or using laxatives too often.
 Reasons for constipation include:

-Medical conditions.
+- Medical conditions.
 Some problems, like stroke, diabetes, or a blockage in the intestines, can cause constipation.
 These disorders may affect the muscles or nerves used for normal bowel movements.
 A doctor can test to see if the problem is medical.
 Medical problems can often be treated.
-Another condition, called irritable bowel syndrome (IBS), can cause constipation.
-IBS is a common disorder of the intestines that results in pain, bloating, and constipation or diarrhea.
+Another condition related to constipation is called irritable bowel syndrome (IBS).
+IBS is a common disorder of the intestines that involves pain, bloating, and constipation or diarrhea.

-Medications.
+- Medications.
 Some medicines can lead to constipation.
-These include some drugs used to treat depression, antacids containing aluminum or calcium, iron supplements, some allergy medicines (antihistamines), certain painkillers, some high blood pressure drugs, including diuretics, and some drugs used to treat Parkinson's disease.
+These include some drugs used to treat depression, antacids containing aluminum or calcium, iron supplements, some allergy medicines (antihistamines), certain painkillers, some drugs for high blood pressure, including diuretics, and some drugs used to treat Parkinson’s disease.

 If you think you are constipated, talk to your doctor to rule out a more serious problem.
 If tests show no disease or blockage, and if your doctor approves, try these changes:

 - Add fiber to your diet by eating more fresh fruits and vegetables, either cooked or raw, and more whole-grain cereals and breads.
 Dried fruits, such as apricots, prunes, and figs, are high in fiber.

 - If your diet does not include natural fiber, you may need to add a small amount of bran to baked goods, cereal, and fruit.
 This may cause some bloating and gas in the beginning.
 Make diet changes slowly to allow your system to adapt.
 Look for fiber products such as psyllium seed in the grocery store.